The Skinny About Blood Thinners During Active Treatment

 Heparin and enoxaparin

 IV heparin is a strong blood thinner and works instantly.
 A noticeable side effect is I had red flushing in my face.
 When being discharged from the hospital, you're transitioned to another blood thinner.
 If ovarian cancer was found, the drug of choice is enoxaparin (Lovenox).
 Enoxaparin is an injectable blood thinner.

 Usually, the shot is done in the abdomen and is done once per day.
 The needle is very thin and small.
 There is a short life of Lovenox which is why oncologists like using enoxaparin.
 By short life, I mean the drug needs to be injected every 24 hours as it wears off.
 If you need a surgical procedure done right away, you only need to miss 1 dose and can have the procedure done the very next day.3

 Time is key for blood thinners

-Cancer cells replicate rapidly and oncologists know that "time" is of great importance.
+Cancer cells replicate rapidly, and oncologists know that "time" is of great importance.
 Time is vital.
-Oncologists want to stay "ahead" of cancer cells growing and if waiting another day for a procedure because you're on a more advanced and powerful blood thinner, such as Eliquis, you need to miss 2 days (a 48-hour delay) before a surgical procedure.
+Oncologists want to stay "ahead" of cancer cells growing.
+If waiting another day for a procedure because you're on a more advanced and powerful blood thinner, such as Eliquis, you need to miss 2 days (a 48-hour delay) before a surgical procedure.

 Many women who have ovarian cancer and have a radical hysterectomy can sometimes develop a blood clot.
-Ovarian cancer is an abdominal cancer and there is a large blood supply inside the abdominal cavity.
+Ovarian cancer is abdominal cancer, and there is a large blood supply inside the abdominal cavity.
 To offset a blood clot risk post-surgery, an oncologist might prescribe Lovenox for a short time.